 In 2017, Investec volunteers planted over 1,500 trees for our UK communities.
 More than 165 people got involved, from our offices in London, Leeds and Reading, including our global head of private banking, Ciaran Whelan, and more than 50 members of Investec’s Private Banking team in London.

-Teresa O’Brien, who heads Sustainability at Investec in the UK, said: “external air pollution is a huge problem, responsible for 40,000 premature deaths in the UK every year.
+Teresa O’Brien, who leads Investec’s environmental efforts in the UK, said: “external air pollution is a huge problem, responsible for 40,000 premature deaths in the UK every year.
 It’s great for our people to have the opportunity to get out of the office and plant trees in urban areas, and do something positive to help improve local air quality.”